-A: If you haven’t used Discover and aren’t very familiar with the company, you may be surprised to learn these facts about their credit cards:
+A: If you haven’t used Discover and aren’t very familiar with this card brand you may be surprised to learn these facts about their credit cards:

 So, you live in the United States, Discover card is accepted virtually everywhere (90 plus percent of merchants) so using it shouldn’t ever be a an issue.
 If you’re traveling a broad, check out Discover’s global acceptance map before you leave.
 During your travels, look for any of the following Discover partner icons when you shop:

 Here are some other interesting tidbits about Discover:

-- Unlike most issuers, Discover only uses American-based customer call centers.
+- Unlike most other card issuers, Discover only uses American-based customer call centers.

 - Discover is considered to be the pioneer in offering no-annual-fee cards and rewards.
 They turned the industry upside down when they began offering them in 1986, first announced during a Superbowl ad that year.

 Is Discover Card accepted everywhere?
 It’s certainly accepted at virtually every merchant that accepts credit cards within the United States, Canada and in Mexico (unless you’re trying to shop someplace like Neiman Marcus, which surprisingly only accepts American Express).
 Abroad, acceptance is less than universal (so if you’re traveling beyond Canada and Mexico check on Discover’s website to see if they take the card in the country/countries you’ll be visiting.
 If not then plan on another payment source – preferably one that doesn’t charge foreign transaction fees).
 The good news is that you’ll probably still find merchants all over the world in almost every country that accept Discover Card.
 With no annual fee and high cash back, it deserves a spot in your wallet regardless of where you live or travel.